thomas-desmond/are-you-ai-demo/README.md

 ## How To Deploy The App Yourself

+🚧 Under Construction 🚧

+The below steps are out of date.

 Note: This application requires a credit card and you will be charged for Cloudflare Images which does not have a free tier for image storage.
 All other services have a free tier, but you can incur charges if you go over the free tier.